Ash & Erie is now making jeans for short men (down to a 25″ inseam). Here's what you need to know…

 The new inventory doesn’t have any stitching on the back pocket.
 Instead, you’ll find a black leather patch on the back right side of the waistband, bearing the Ash & Erie logo.

 In terms of durability, only time will tell how these jeans hold up.
-But they feel pretty dark tough to me.
-They’re not super stiff, but I’m looking forward to breaking them in a bit.
+They’re not super stiff, but they're also not washed or broken in, so I’m looking forward to seeing how they break in over time.

 For this photoshoot, I wore one of Ash & Erie’s “Everyday Shirt” casual button downs under a light grey wool crew neck from Uniqlo.
 The brown Chelsea boots are from Thursday Boot Co.